tyler-j-f/tile-api/README.md

 # TileNFT API
+* An application that is used to create, read, update, and persist metadata related to non-fungible tokens (NFTs) on the [Ethereum](https://ethereum.org/en/) blockchain
+    * NFTs use the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) NFT standard
+    * Serves metadata which can be consumed by other apps/websites via the ERC-721 NFT standard
+    * Serves a Javascript/Html fronted application (tileNFT.io)
 * [View the whitepaper](https://docs.google.com/document/d/1dUbI74EY_JYr42cpUB3k2hbykZwzWkBXsK0cf8wo1zM/edit?usp=sharing) for a detailed explanation of this project
 * View [TileNFT.io](http://tilenft.io/)

 * This project is based off of the OpenSea tutorial for ["opensea-creatures"](https://github.com/ProjectOpenSea/opensea-creatures)
 * There's a Solidity smart contract repo that goes along with this
     * [TileNFT Smart Contracts](https://github.com/tyler-j-f/tile-nft)